michaelhpet/monty/README.md

 - Usage: `monty file`
   - where `file` is the path to the file containing Monty byte code
-- If the user does not give any file or more than one argument to the program, the program prints the error message `USAGE: monty file`, followed by a new line, and exit with the status `EXIT_FAILURE`
+- If the user does not give any file or more than one op_arg to the program, the program prints the error message `USAGE: monty file`, followed by a new line, and exit with the status `EXIT_FAILURE`
 - If, for any reason, it’s not possible to open the file, the program prints the error message `Error: Can't open file <file>`, followed by a new line, and exit with the status `EXIT_FAILURE` where `<file>` is the name of the file
 - If the file contains an invalid instruction, the program prints the error message `L<line_number>: unknown instruction <opcode>`, followed by a new line, and exit with the status `EXIT_FAILURE`